LauraU123/L_vs_other_genes/README.md

 ## The L gene

 L is the largest gene in RSV, which encodes RNA-dependent RNA polymerase.
-Comparing its evolution to the rest of the genome can show whether recombination occurs.
+Comparing its evolution to the rest of the genome can check whether recombination occurs.

 # Workflow